-This guide lays out the new reality of moving from the United States to Portugal.
-You’ll find the latest rules for each visa, a step-by-step breakdown of the relocation process, honest insights into costs and taxes, and a candid look at challenges like housing shortages and bureaucratic delays.
+This guide lays out that new reality: the current rules for each visa, a step-by-step relocation process, honest numbers on costs and taxes, and a candid look at the housing and bureaucratic hurdles — so you can decide whether Portugal still fits your next chapter.

 1. The AIMA Era: Immigration Backlogs